Field Guide

 Line 3: Give the rough cost

-"It will take about [X] hours and [Y] weeks of lead time."
+"It'll take about [X] hours and [Y] weeks of lead time."

 Line 4: Name the collision risk